release-it/release-it/README.md

 }
 ```

+With this example:

-With this example, `dist.repo` will be cloned to `.stage`.
-Then from the source repo `npm run build` is executed, and the generated files at `dist/**.*` will be copied to the `.stage` directory.
-The result is pushed back to `dist.repo`.
-Additionally, a GitHub release is created, and the package is published to npm.
+- The `dist.repo` will be cloned to `.stage`.
+- From the root of source repo, `npm run build` is executed.
+- The generated files at `dist/**.*` will be copied to the `.stage` directory.
+- The result is pushed back to `dist.repo`.
+- A GitHub release is created, and the package is published to npm.

 ## Notes

 - The `"private": true` setting in package.json will be respected and the package won't be published to npm.
 - By default, untracked files are not added to the release commit.
 Use `src.addUntrackedFiles: true` to override this behavior.
-- You can use `src.pushRepo` option to set an alternative url or name of a remote as in `git push <src.pushRepo>`.
-By default this is `null` and `git push` is used when pushing to the remote.
+- Use `src.pushRepo` to `git push` to a different remote (default: `origin`).
+- Use `--disable-metrics` to disable sending some anonymous statistical data.

 ## Troubleshooting & debugging